 This paper explores critical literacy scholarship, informed by the previous research in this area.
-Chall (983) contended that students make a shift in learning-to-read meta-processes when they transition from learning to read to reading to learn.
+Chall (1983) contended that students make a shift in learning-to-read meta-processes when they transition from learning to read to reading to learn.
 Chall’s notion of the learning-to-read meta-processes aligns with Rosenblatt’s (1988) conception of transactional reading.
-Rosenblatt developed the notion of transactional reading where students are aesthetically engaged in a text.
-Rosenblatt claimed that this type of aesthetic engagement lead students to more fully exploring their readings.
+Rosenblatt developed the notion of transactional reading, where students are aesthetically engaged in a text.
+Rosenblatt claimed that this type of aesthetic engagement led students to more fully exploring their readings.

 In critical pedagogy, Freire (1970/1993) conceptualized that instructors need to situate their teaching in the lived experiences of students.
 This type of instruction afford students the opportunity to construct new knowledge and develop a sense of critical consciousness.
-In this tradition, researchers contend that students need to situate new textual information in order to apply this knowledge to their lives.
-From a different conceptual framework, yet epistemologically akin, Gee’s (1989) and Street’s (2003) work added to Freire’s theory of critical pedagogy.
+In this tradition, researchers have contended that students need to situate new textual information in order to apply this knowledge to their lives.
+From a different yet epistemologically akin conceptual framework, the work of Gee (1989) and Street (2003) added to Freire’s theory of critical pedagogy.
 Their work is referred to as “new literacy studies.”
 Perry (2012) noted that Gee and Street’s conception of new literacy studies is a variation of critical literacy, which is undergirded by Heath’s (1980) understanding of literacy as a social practice.

 We purposefully outline this short review of criticality because it provides a foundation to discuss what type of instruction best serves linguistically diverse students (LDs).
 August and Siegel (2006) and Hodara (2012) provided more inclusive language to offer clearer descriptions of English language students as language minority students (LMs).
-We cite August and Siegel and Hodara for their noteworthy appraisals of previous poorly theorized terms, such as the English language learner (ELL) and English as a second language (ESL).
-However, we theoretically transition from the LMs conceptualization in favor of a more modern and inclusive term, LDs.
+We cite August and Siegel and Hodara for their noteworthy appraisals of previous poorly theorized terms, such as the English language learner and English as a second language.
+However, we theoretically transition from the LMs conceptualization in favor of a more modern and inclusive term: LDs.
 In our transition of terms, we bring the insights developed by August and Siegel and Hodara into our understandings of LDs.

 De Kleine and Lawton (2015) defined LDs as English language learners who speak a language, or languages, other than English.
-De Kleine and Lawton go on to identify this group of students and the multiplicity of languages they speak.
+De Kleine and Lawton went on to identify this group of students and the multiplicity of languages they speak.
 De Kleine and Lawton note the complexities of LDs’ learning dispositions and the relative difficulty many face in higher education.
 Some academic literature tends to misrepresent and undervalue the LDs population.
 Often, LDs are simply not adequately researched.
-This work weightily examines LDs and explores the appropriate instructional methods which best supports their learning.
+This work weightily examines LDs and explores the appropriate instructional methods that best support their learning.

 Critical Literacy, Community College, and the Complexities of Reading Poorly

-this research investigates the premise that developmental reading courses are essential for equipping LDs to perform college-level reading.
+In this research we investigates the premise that developmental reading courses are essential for equipping LDs to perform college-level reading.
 Like Chall (1983), Freire (1970/1993), Gee (1989), Rosenblatt (1988) and Street (2003), all of whom rooted their pedagogy in a form of criticality, Biancarosa (2012) and de Kleine and Lawton (2015) believed that students must be proficient readers.
-They underscored that students need strong reading skills when transitioning from basic enactments of literacy to higher-level representations of literacy.
+They underscored that students need strong reading skills to transition from basic enactments of literacy to higher level representations of literacy.
 De Kleine and Lawton contended that students must embody this form of critical consciousness when proficiently analyzing difficult texts.
-In community college developmental reading courses, students often need to demonstrate high-level of literacy skills, which is evidenced in their exit exam.
+In community college developmental reading courses, students often need to demonstrate a high level of literacy skills, which is evidenced in their exit exam.